Clarkson-Applied-Data-Science/2024_IA651_Nyamuchengwa_Yurkon/README.md

 min_samples_split [2, 5, 10].
 Specifies the minimum number of samples required to split an internal node

 min_samples_leaf [1, 2, 4].
 Defines the minimum number of samples that a leaf node must have.
+The perfomance metrics and classification reports are as follows

+                  precision  recall  f1-score   support

+   high risk       0.94      0.84      0.89        19
+    low risk       0.70      0.68      0.69        79
+    mid risk       0.64      0.68      0.66        63

+    accuracy                           0.70       161
+   macro avg       0.76      0.74      0.75       161
+weighted avg       0.71      0.70      0.70       161
+The high risk class has the best performance metrics in terms of precision and F1-score, indicating that it is predicted with high accuracy and recall.The low risk and mid risk classes have lower precision and recall compared to the high-risk class, suggesting they are less accurately predicted.The accuracy of 0.70 shows that the model is correct 70% of the time overall.The macro average metrics suggest that the model has a balanced performance across different classes, but the weighted average indicates that performance is somewhat lower when accounting for class imbalance.Overall, the model performs better on the high-risk class compared to the other risk levels, and the F1-scores indicate a balance between precision and recall for each class.

 #### 2.Random Forest:
   n_estimators: [50, 100, 200], Specifies the number of trees in the forest.